Probing configuration of $\alpha$ clusters with spectator particles in relativistic heavy-ion collisions

 with $\bm{X}_{\textup{cm}} = \frac{1}{A} \sum^A_{i=1} \bm{r}_i$ being the c.m. coordinate.
 To restore the rotational symmetry, we project the Brink wave function through

 where the corresponding angular momentum projection operator is expressed as~\cite{Ring_2004_Book}

-with $D^{J}_{M,K}(\phi, \theta, \gamma)$ being the Wigner function, $\hat{R}$ being the rotation operator, and $\phi$, $\theta$, and $\gamma$ being the three Euler angles. $J$ and $M$ are respectively the quantum number of the total angular momentum and that in the third direction after projection, and $K$ is the one before projection, and they are all zero for $^{12}$C and $^{16}$O in the present study.
-In order to get the wave function and energy of the ground state, the variational principle is used, and the distance between nucleons for a specific cluster configuration is determined by finding the minimum energy.
+with $D^{J}_{M,K}(\phi, \theta, \gamma)$ being the Wigner rotation matrix, $\hat{R}$ being the rotation operator, and $\phi$, $\theta$, and $\gamma$ being the three Euler angles. $J$ and $M$ are respectively the quantum number of the total angular momentum and that in the third direction after projection, $K$ is the one before projection, and they are all zero for $^{12}$C and $^{16}$O in the present study.
+In order to get the wave function and energy of the ground state, the variational principle is used, and the distance between nucleons for a specific cluster configuration is determined by finding the minimum energy based on $\Psi^{J}_{M}$.
+With the structure parameters determined, the density at position $\bm{a}$ is then calculated based on the intrinsic wave function $\Phi^{\textup{Int}}$ without the angular momentum projection through